toluopeodu/JOB/README.md

 # JOB
-Projects to show my skill as a Data Analyst
+Project to show my skill as a Data Analyst